- Raw Food

 3 | How long will my delivery take to arrive?

 If you’re within our delivery area, your delivery day (and driver!) will be shown to you during checkout.
 It’ll also be on the confirmation email we send you.
 We’ll email and/or text you again the day before your delivery.
 For future reference your delivery day will always be the same as that’s when our vans are in your area, if it changes, we’ll let you know.

-Nationwide deliveries should be with you within 48 – 72 hours of placing your order (excluding weekends).
-Deliveries are sent on a 24 hour service with UKMail, we’ll let you know when it leaves Naturaw HQ (so will be with you the next day) by emails and/or text message, and in addition UKMail will text you on the morning of delivery advising a 1hr delivery window.
+Nationwide deliveries should be with you within 2-3 working days of placing your order.
+Deliveries are sent on a 24 hour service with DPD, we’ll let you know when it leaves Naturaw HQ (so will be with you the next day) by emails and/or text message, and in addition DPD will text you on the morning of delivery advising a 1hr delivery window.

 All courier deliveries are packed in insulated boxes to make sure they reach you in tip top condition.
 But please note that in some cases, particularly in warmer months or in areas where transit times are longer the contents may have thawed partially.
 This does not affect the quality of the products in any way and you can safely refreeze them in your freezer.
 For this reason we cannot accept any claims based on this where the items have been delivered the next working day after despatch.
 This includes if you reschedule your delivery with the courier (which we strongly advise against), or the place you have requested them to leave your order is unavailable or unsuitable.

 If you are within our own van delivery area then the charge is just £3.50 per order, irrespective of size.
 Note that they will be delivered in non-insulated boxes.